 The Trust operates the 305 drop in which provides free breakfast, tea and coffee Monday to Thursday 9-midday.
 The pastor is there for spiritual guidance and discussing issues.
 The Trust administers the Thames Foodbank and refers to the Thames Budget Service and other local agencies for those needing additional support.

-There is a free weekly community lunch at the church run on a three week roster by The Baptist Church, Equippers Church and the St Francis Catholic Church (currently suspended during the COVID pandemic).
+There is a free weekly community lunch at the church run on a three week roster by The Baptist Church, Equippers Church and the St Francis Catholic Church.

-The Trust has a relationship with schools and is running a grandparents mentoring kids program in conjunction with those schools.
+The Trust has a relationship with primary schools and is running a grandparents mentoring kids program in conjunction with local schools.

 Living Well Newsletter 7 (4).pdf

 Keri Revell is the current Chairperson of the Living Well Trust (formerly the Ebenezer Community Trust) which oversees the community services of Thames Baptist Church.
 Having raised a family alongside husband Peter, Keri is keen to see families and individuals thrive, especially those who face significant social and financial challenges.
 Keri has a background in teaching and social work.

 Michael Wilkes is passionate about seeing Rangatahi (youth) living life in its fullness.
 He has worked with youth for over ten years and has a heart to see our young people finding deep and meaningful connection and sense of belonging across generations.

 We do 24/7 youth work in the Thames High School - a partnership between the church, the School and the 24/7 organisation.

 Samanda Teo is from Malaysia and came to NZ on a YWAM DTS and she helps us out in 305 and in ResKids.